Skip to main content Go to Site Map

 Any additional costs

-You'll need to provide basic materials.
-This'll incur an additional cost if you need to purchase one for the course.
-See the 'What to bring to class' section below for full details.
+You'll need to provide some basic study equipment.
+This'll incur an additional cost if you need to purchase it for the course.
+Refer to the 'What to bring to class' section below for full details.

 Course materials included in the price